ambreena671/sniff-themanonmiously/README.md

 pip install scapy

-🎯 How to Run:
+🎯 How to
 Run the script with:
-python network_sniffer.py
+python sniff anonmiously.py

 Packets stores in:
 A .pcap file (captured_traffic.pcap) for Wireshark analysis.